Linlab-slu/TSSr/README.md

 ![02_PCA_plot](https://github.com/Linlab-slu/TSSr/raw/master/vignettes/figures/02_PCA_plot_v3.png)

 * Merging samples (biological replicates).
 Users can merge multiple samples (e.g., biological replicates) into previously defined groups with mergeSamples function.
 The "mergeIndex" argument directs which samples will be merged and how the final dataset will be ordered accordingly.
 Retrieve the merged read counts and genomic coordinates with `TSSmatrix(myTSSr, data = "processed")`.
+If no replicates should be merged, omit both grouping arguments when constructing the object and skip this step; TSSr will keep every sample as a separate group by default.

         myTSSr <- mergeSamples(myTSSr)